 Now comes news that Mac users who visit online travel agency Orbitz may end up seeing more expensive options than folks who use a Windows operating system.
 I know.

 How much more?
-Well, in an unscientific survey, the Wall Street Journal found that the hotels shown to Mac users on Orbitz’ first page were priced roughly 11 percent higher than they were on a PC.
+Well, in an unscientific survey, the Wall Street Journal found that the hotels shown to Mac users on Orbitz’ first page were priced roughly 11% higher than they were on a PC.

 Since my household uses Macs, that got my attention.
 (And you can quit gloating now, Windows users.)